dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Return Value**

-The method returns the pixel height of the `DCEFrame` image.
+The method returns the pixel height of the image.

 ## getStrides

-Get the stride of the `DCEFrame` image by the Y (luminance) component.
+Get the stride of the image by the Y (luminance) component.

 ```java
 int getHeight()